 History and Physical

 There are no specific laboratory, radiographic, or other tests required to diagnose panic disorder.
-The DSM V criteria can be used to diagnose panic disorder which has been mentioned earlier.
-Certain rating scales designed by the clinicians are used in practice to assess the severity of the panic attacks.
-It is, however, important that health care providers perform a thorough examination of the patient to rule out an alternative diagnosis.
+The DSM 5 criteria can be used to diagnose panic disorder which has been mentioned earlier.
+Certain rating scales designed by clinicians are used in practice to assess the severity of panic attacks.
+It is, however, important that healthcare providers perform a thorough examination of the patient to rule out an alternative diagnosis.
 Panic disorder occurs in the absence of other medical or psychiatric conditions that can better explain the symptoms.

 Treatment / Management

-Because of the risk of suicide, some patients may need inpatiet monitoring until the symptoms have subsided.
+Because of the risk of suicide, some patients may need inpatient monitoring until the symptoms have subsided.